genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 ```

 #### Updated Displays
 So we can see a change in both the React tree and the page this time.
-The Footer Frame has ben added to a new South Panel, and it has the Form inside its own East Panel.
+The Footer Frame has been added to a new South Panel, and it has the Form inside its own East Panel.
 For the page, the new text is now being displayed in the bottom right corner of the page.

 ![Add Footer With Powered By Question Set](https://i.imgur.com/b3CJgAb.png)